TUT-ARG/WebSED/README.md

 WebSED is a web-based application that implements Sound Event Detection (SED) using Pretrained Audio Neural Networks (PANNs).
 It performs real-time audio tagging and event detection directly in the browser, leveraging the ONNX model format for fast inference.
 The application ensures user privacy by minimizing backend dependencies.

-> **Note**: This project builds on the excellent work of [Qiuqiang Kong's Pretrained Audio Neural Networks (PANNs)](https://github.com/qiuqiangkong/audioset_tagging_cnn).
+> **Note**: This project builds on the work of [Qiuqiang Kong's Pretrained Audio Neural Networks (PANNs)](https://github.com/qiuqiangkong/audioset_tagging_cnn).
 For more details on the PANNs architecture, refer to the official repository.

 ## Features